wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

   namespace: default
    </pre>

-This tutorial focuses on <strong>Docker</strong> containers as Kubernetes' <strong>Container Runtime Interface (CRI)</strong>.
+This tutorial focuses on use of <strong>Docker</strong> containers as Kubernetes' <strong>Container Runtime Interface (CRI)</strong>.
 BTW Kubernetes had worked with <strong>rkt</strong> (pronounced "rocket") containers, which provided a CLI for containers as part of CoreOS.
 Rkt became the first archived project of CNCF after IBM bought Red Hat with its competing "containerd" <a target="_blank" href="https://github.com/kubernetes-sigs/cri-o">cri-o technology.

 "Containerized" <a href="#micro-services">microservice apps</a> are <strong>dockerized</strong> into images pulled from <strong>DockerHub</strong> or private security-vetted images in Docker Enterprise, <a target="_blank" href="https://quay.io/">Quay.io</a>, or an organization's own binary repository setup using Nexus or Artifactory.